 Requests for More Information.
 We may request that you provide more information or evidence to support your application.
 We may also request that you provide the originals of any copies you submit.
-If USCIS requests an original document from you, it will be returned to you after USCIS determines it no longer needs your original.
+If USCIS or the Immigration Court requests an original document from you, it will be returned to you after USCIS or the Immigration Court determines it no longer needs your original.